Table of Contents

 Caution

-Pay attention to distinguishing between string and non-string attribute keys.
-Fill them in exactly as shown in the example.
+Note the distinction between string and non-string property keys.
+Fill in exactly as in the example.

-It maps the video resource (texture) named video-{$assetId} to the base color map of the material.
+It maps the video resource (texture) named video-{$assetId} to the material's base color map.

-Effect: This will create a cube with a surface playing a video.
+Effect: This creates a cube with a surface playing video.

 model = scene.createElement(xrFrameSystem.XRMesh, {